-As with the face and neck lift the eyes can give away signs of aging that you might not want broadcast to the world.
-As we get older bags under the eyes can form as well as hooding of the upper eyelids, which can make us look tired.
+As with the face and neck lift, the eyes can give away signs of ageing that you might want to avoid.
+As we get older, bags under the eyes can form as well as hooding of the upper eyelids, which can make us look tired.
 Many people will combine an eye bag removal with an eyelid removal, known as a quadrilateral blepharoplasty, to enhance the youthful effect.

 The lower blepharoplasty at The Belvedere Clinic involves a small incision just below the eyelash line.
 Excess skin and fat is removed and the skin is straightened out to remove the wrinkles and drooping bag look.

 No of Proc Needed: Varies